-As demonstrated in the previous section, the largest contributor to negative PPDs in 2020 was the spread between Class III and Class IV milk prices.
-The proximate causes were the Farmers to Families Food Box program implemented by USDA to counter COVID-19 impacts on food security and faltering dairy markets, and depressed butter prices due reduced foodservice demand.
-However, a deeper question is why U.S. dairy sector did not have more flexibility to shift production towards cheese types that could be sold in retail or distributed through donation boxes.
+Changes in Make Allowances.
+As demonstrated in the previous section, the largest contributor to negative PPD in 2020 was the spread between class III and class IV milk prices.
+The proximate causes were government purchases made for the Farmers to Families Food Box program implemented by USDA to counter COVID-19 effects on food security and faltering dairy markets, and depressed butter prices due to reduced foodservice demand.
+However, a deeper question is why US dairy sector did not have more flexibility to shift production toward cheese types that could be sold in retail or distributed through donation boxes.
 One reason may be that the cheese and whey make allowances, not updated since 2010, no longer accurately reflect true cheese manufacturing costs.
-The current cheese make allowance is \$0.2003/cwt, the dry whey make allowance is \$0.1678.
+The current cheese make allowance is \$0.2003/cwt, the dry whey make allowance is \$0.1991/cwt, the butter make allowance is \$0.1715/cwt and the nonfat dry milk make allowance is \$0.1678/cwt.
 Examining the impact of changes in make allowance on commodity prices is beyond the scope of this article.
-We can, however, examine the impact on milk component prices, given historical commodity prices.
-For illustration, we modified the cheese make allowance to \$0.2350, the butter make allowance to \$0.1800.
+We can, however, examine the effect on milk component prices, given historical commodity prices.
+For illustration, we modified the cheese make allowance to 0.235/cwt, the butter make allowance to 0.18/cwt, the dry whey make allowance to 0.205/ cwt, and the nonfat dry milk make allowance to 0.18/cwt.
+The effects of modified make allowances are illustrated in Table 6.